 Demographics: Age & Gender

-Having knowledge of how each age group is responding to your website allows you to better curate your ad and landing page content.
+Having knowledge of how each age group is responding to a website allows you to better curate your ad and landing page content.
 Knowing how the performance varies across gender also allows you to better understand the impact of the different variables in ads, landing page, content pieces, etc.

 Furthermore, knowing your audience’s age or gender often gives you great business value as it allows you to better allocate your budget for optimum ROI and optimise your targeting for social campaigns accordingly.

 For example, you might have set your Google Ads / Facebook campaigns to target all of Malaysia.
-But when you’re looking at your location performance data, you realize that the only locations that are bringing you profit are KL and Selangor.
+But when you’re looking at your location performance data, you realise that the only locations that are bringing you profit are KL and Selangor.

 Having these numbers at hand makes it easier to come to a decision of changing the targeting setting of your ad campaigns to focus all budgets on your best performing locations only.